jsdoublel/camus/README.md

 camus [ -h | -v | -f <format> ] <command> <tree> <gene_trees>
 ```

-There are two main commands for CAMUS: `infer` and `score`, followed by two positional arguments indicating the inputs.
+There are two main commands for CAMUS: `infer` and `score`, followed by two positional arguments
+indicating the inputs.
 Addtionally, there are the following flags that preceed the positional arguments.

-- `-f string [ newick | nexus ] (default "newick")` sets the format of the input gene tree file
+- `-f format [ newick | nexus ] (default "newick")` sets the format of the input gene tree file
 - `-h` prints usage information and exits
 - `-v` prints software version and exits